VT-CRO/SEC-CRO-JETSON/README.md

 - crobot_gazebo: Contains launch files for launching a simulated robot
 - crobot_controller: Defines a controller to translate user/task inputs to actuator commands
 - crobot_hardware: Defines the interface between the crobot_controller and actuator hardware
-- crobot_navigation: Containing autonomous behaviors and routines for Behavior Tree
+- crobot_navigation: Contains autonomous behaviors and routines for Behavior Tree
 - crobot_bringup: Contains a set of centralized launch files that spawn all the necessary packages for a full autonomous robot in either simulation or using real hardware

 ## Hardware Requirements